giellalt/lang-lut/lut.md

 * %^Red1CV1toCV2CPL  2-segment to 3-segments with vowel change Distr sčətxʷəd:sčičičtxʷəd Der/Red1_1i13_Distr_1212
 * %^Red2CVC  3-segment preposed reduplication CVC-to-CVCCVC bəlups:bəlbəlups
 * %^Red12323  should work for Red3 and Red5

+* %^Pen  this combines with subsequent RmVow or perhaps RmCns
+* %^RmVOW  this removes previous vowel or with Pen the penultimate vowel
+* %^d2t  this devoices d to t specifically

 ## Flag diacritics
 We have manually optimised the structure of our lexicon using following